 Dental bonding is a cosmetic option for repairing teeth that are chipped, cracked, fractured, stained, discolored and misshapen.
 In addition, tooth bonding stabilizes the tooth root while being a great option for patients who do not want a permanent restoration.
 Dr. Glen Wainwright offers tooth bonding in Austin, Texas to patients of all ages.
-Dr. Wainwright is an experienced cosmetic dentist that is passionate about helping patients
+Dr. Wainwright is an experienced cosmetic dentist that is passionate about helping patients achieve their ideal smile.

 Learn about the ideal candidate for tooth bonding as well as the bonding process below.

 Am I a Good Candidate for Dental Bonding in Austin, TX?